 A friend or family member recommending a therapist is the luckiest thing that can happen to you.
 It saves tons of time.
 You might not know anyone in therapy, though, or perhaps they are not willing to talk about it.
 If that’s the case…

-The key to any search is casting a wide net and sifting through for the best catches.
+The key to any search is casting a wide net and sifting through the data for the best fits.
 Here are some ways you can finds tons of options for online therapists before you filter:

 Then Filter by Who You Think Would be the Best Fit

 This part is kind of like online dating.
 The question is: “Which person do I want to build a therapeutic relationship with?”
 The therapist’s ideals, credentials and character should be close to what you’re looking for.
 There are a few places where potential clients can learn more about a therapist and determine goodness of fit:

 - The aforementioned directories such as GoodTherapy, Psych Central and Psychology Today have therapist profiles.

 - If you use an online therapy network with a matching agent, like Talkspace the agent can provide information on therapists and help you determine goodness of fit.
 Online therapy networks without a matching agent will function similar to in-person therapist directories and often re-display the information found on these directories.

 - Many therapists have personal websites with “About” or testimonials sections and blogs that show what they care about most.
 Even after a matching agent suggests an online therapist, you can do additional research by perusing his or her personal website or general online presence.

 - With online therapy networks that provide their service as an app, there will be hundreds of reviews you can look at on iTunes or Google Play.
 Some reviews mention stellar therapists you can request via the network’s matching agent or search engine.